pytorch/alerting-infra/DESIGN.md

 Goals
 • Ingest from Grafana and CloudWatch via SNS → SQS.
-• Normalize payloads to a canonical schema with schema_version and provider_version.
+• Normalize payloads to a canonical schema with schema_version.
 • Route to exactly one team and a standardized P0–P3 priority drawn from provider-supplied values.
 • Manage lifecycle: create, comment, close; accept manual closes.
 • Ensure idempotency and out-of-order safety.